The GNWT Leadership Development Program has two levels available for participants.

 The GNWT Leadership Program is open to all indeterminate and term territorial public service employees except employees covered by the Northwest Territories Teachers’ Association Collective Agreement and employees of the Northwest Territories Power Corporation.

-Priority will be given to Indigenous Aboriginal candidates in accordance with the Affirmative Action Policy.
 Employees must declare their status when submitting their application to be given priority placement.

 Application and Selection

-The application period for the Level 2 Winter 2025 cohort is now open until November 8, 2025, at 5:00 PM.
-Please fill out and submit the application form to LDP@gov.nt.ca.
+Applicants can fill and submit your application online using the online form.
 Your application will only be considered if all sections of the form have been filled out and if it has been received by the deadline.
+If you have any issues with the online form, please email us at LDP@gov.nt.ca for assistance.

 Each program cohort is designed for 20 participants; therefore, departments are allotted one seat each.